AlibabaCloudDocs/kms/intl.en-US/Quick Start/Manage and use keys/Sample code for data encryption.md

 # Sample code for data encryption

-After you create a CMK of the AES or SM4 type, you can use code of KMS SDK for Java to encrypt data.
-This topic provides sample code of KMS SDK for Java to describe how to encrypt data.
+After you create a customer master key \(CMK\) of the Advanced Encryption Standard \(AES\) or SM4 type, you can use code of Key Management Service \(KMS\) SDKs to encrypt data.
+In the example provided in this topic, KMS SDK for Java is used to encrypt data.

 ## Preparations

 1. Obtain the dependency declaration of KMS SDK for Java.
-For information about the required SDK version, see [SDK overview](/intl.en-US/SDK Reference/SDK overview.md).
-Example:
+For information about the required SDK version, see [SDK overview](/intl.en-US/Developer Guide/KMS SDK/SDK overview.md).
+Sample code:

     ```
     <dependency>